Join the Educator Book Club

 4️⃣ Attend the Live Discussion – Connect with fellow educators on Zoom to reflect & share insights. 🎥

-Each month, we’ll dive into a powerful book that explores equity, representation, and advocacy for Black and Brown girls in education.
+Each month, we’ll explore a powerful book by Dr. Monique W. Morris, centered on equity, identity, and liberation for Black and Brown girls.

 💡 Join us for all three months and take part in thought-provoking discussions, shared learning, and actionable strategies to create inclusive and empowering spaces for Black and Brown girls in education.